Snowflake-Labs/sfguide-vault-snowflakepasswords/README.md

 2. A Go build environment to create the binary version of this plugin.
   + This was developed using Go version 1.14.2 on Ubuntu 20.04 LTS, and compatability with other versions and systems is unknown.
   + The code uses a number of modules which will need to be present during building, including the [Snowflake Go Driver](https://docs.snowflake.com/en/user-guide/go-driver.html).
-3. A Snowflake user with at least USERADMIN role granted to run the plugin's commands.
+3. A Snowflake user with at least USERADMIN role granted to run the plugin's commands, or the ability to create one.
 4. If you will be using dynamicly created Snowflake Users based vault roles, you will need WAREHOUSE and ROLE objects in Snowflake which will be used by the dynamic users owned or granted to the user in #3 with grant option.
 5. Any user which will be controlled by this plugin must be owned by USERADMIN role.